andelf/longan-nano-playground-rs/README.md

 python3 scripts/convert.py
 ```

 Then copy the `badapple.raw` to your SD card.
+Reboot with new firmware. :)